TL;DR

 Executive summary — with explicit confidence labels:

-Based on all 8 sections + the redone sections, write a 1-page executive summary: - Length ≤250 words - Structure: - "Established" paragraph (multi-source corroborated, ≥2 conclusions) - "Contested" paragraph (sources conflict — name the conflict, don't pick a side) - "Uncertain" paragraph (missing data or single source — list what's still needed) - "Next steps" paragraph (≤3 actionable items) Tag each conclusion in brackets with confidence: [established / contested / uncertain].
-No "significant" / "substantial" without magnitude. -
+Based on all 8 sections plus the redone sections, write a 1-page executive summary: - Length 250 words max - Structure: - "Established" paragraph (multi-source corroborated, 2+ conclusions) - "Contested" paragraph (sources conflict — name the conflict, do not pick a side) - "Uncertain" paragraph (missing data or single source — list what is still needed) - "Next steps" paragraph (3 actionable items max) Tag each conclusion in brackets with confidence: [established / contested / uncertain].
+No "significant" or "substantial" without a magnitude. -

-Archive + reuse.
+Archive and reuse.
 Bundle the entire project (instructions, seed sources, refined sub-questions, Deep Research output, citation audit, executive summary):

 Common mistakes

-- Treating the Deep Research draft as the final
+- Treating the first Deep Research draft as final — it is a draft until the citations are checked.

-- Not using Projects — losing context across runs
+- Not using Projects, so context is lost across runs and every run starts cold.

 FAQ

-- Deep Research vs regular chat?: Deep Research browses the web for 5-30 min and writes a long brief.
-Regular chat is faster but no live web.
+- Deep Research vs a normal ChatGPT chat?
+Deep Research browses the live web for 5-30 minutes and writes a long, cited brief.
+A normal chat is instant but draws mostly on the model’s training plus whatever single search it runs, with weaker sourcing.